 There probably weren’t many girls named Glenn until award-winning actress Glenn Close came along, and Namberry is convinced she did “help launch a general trend toward boys’ names for girls.”
 This Gaelic baby name derives from gleana, meaning “valley,” but we think it’s a super-relevant and cool indie name for any modern girl.

 We love this name for little boys, but it’s slowly becoming a popular girl name too.
 Jessica Simpson honored her little girl with the boyish title, as did actress Lindsay Sloane.
 The origins of Maxwell are Scottish and derive from the name Maccus, meaning “great,” just like your little girl.

 While there are plenty of gorgeous female versions, such as Alexandra or Alexis, we are pretty smitten with the boyish charm of Alex.
 It’s edgy and powerful while still being super feminine.
 If you’re a child of the ’90s, you’ll be familiar The Secret World of Alex Mack, about a normal 13-year-old girl who gains superpowers after being exposed to a toxic spill.
 It was one of the highest-rated shows on Nickelodeon at the time, and I’m pretty sure all the girls (and boys) wanted to be Alex.
 Adding to its cool factor is super-funny comedian, Emmy-winning actor, and writer Alex Borstein.
-Further proving its strength, our very own VP of digital strategy goes by this cool moniker.

 From actor and musician Jamie Foxx to model and actor Jamie Dornan, there’s no shortage of famous men with this sweet moniker, but this baby boy name is just as popular with the girls, including the beautiful actress Jamie Chung.